andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop-HKUST.md

 Here, we specify to use hg38, use BQSR, GATK4 and bgzip compression.
 Multiple FastQ files and gVCF output are also supported.

-If you get the error message "msgen: invalid option -- 'u'", then you forgot to activate the conda environment (see above) or your earlier msgen installation failed.
-Please let us know.
+If you get the error message "msgen: invalid option -- 'u'", then you forgot to activate the conda environment (see above).

 On successful submission, the command will return a process id.
 The job will take a few minutes to run.
 You can monitor its status with: